RaviSoji/plda/README.md

 1. If you installed this package in a virtual environment, activate that environment first.
 2. Add `import plda` to your code.
+3. See MNIST demo below for examples of things you can do with this package.

 ## Demo with MNIST Handwritten Digits Data
 See [mnist_demo/mnist_demo.ipynb](